 Any request for an exemption must be made in writing by June 1st of the year immediately following the date of completion of a new enterprise or an addition or expansion by an existing enterprise.
 The request should be in the form of an application.
 Separate applications must be filed with the city and county if requesting an exemption from both city and county ad valorem taxes.
-The local governing authorities must then send the original application and a certified transcript of a resolution of approval to the Mississippi Department of Revenue (MDOR).
-The MDOR will then certify the property as eligible.
+The local governing authorities must then send the original application and a certified transcript of a resolution of approval to the MDOR.
+The MDOR will then determine the eligibility of the property.

 The exemption is for the specific tangible property included in the exemption application for a particular project and not for any additional tangible property that might be added later.
 A project may include a new enterprise, an addition, or an expansion or a replacement of equipment necessary in the operation of the enterprise.
-Applications for additions, expansions or replacements may be granted regardless of whether or not a company is currently exempt on a previous project.
+Applications for additions, expansions or replacements may be granted regardless of whether a company is currently exempt on a previous project.